mafifafm/pxt-microbit/docs/test/courses/csintro/arrays/activity.md

 Some pseudocode for our algorithm logic:

-When the player places the micro:bit screen down:
+When the player places the Ragga screen down:

 * Check the current value of the index.
 	* **If** the current value of the index is less than the length of the array minus one (see **array bounds** note),